UCSFMemoryAndAging/macpie/doc/source/getting_started/index.rst

   a brief introduction :doc:`here <cli>`.
 Or get the complete documentation on all the available command line tools at the :doc:`CLI Reference </cli_docs/cli_reference>`.
-* If you are interested in the complete documenation of all classes, methods, functions, utilities, and attributes MACPie offers, check out the :doc:`API Reference </api_docs/api_reference>`.
+* If you are interested in the complete documentation of all classes, methods, functions, utilities, and attributes MACPie offers, check out the :doc:`API Reference </api_docs/api_reference>`.

+.. container:: button

+    :doc:`Installation details <install>` :doc:`Using the command line <cli>`

 .. toctree::
   :maxdepth: 2